 - The Nature, Process and Methods of Science (working scientifically)

-Our curriculum is also a highly practical one with engaging experiments and activities planned for most lessons.
-This ‘hands on’ approach not only allows children of all abilities to access the curriculum, but it lets them experience some of the whizzes, pops and bangs that make science an innately exciting subject for young children to learn.
+Our curriculum is also a highly practical one with engaging experiments and activities.
+This ‘hands on’ approach not only allows children of all literary abilities to access the curriculum, but it lets them experience some of the whizzes, pops and bangs that make science an innately exciting subject for young children to learn.

 To view our school curriculum map, please click here